 Formation of foam can impair the production process due to liquid carryover.
 Deforamers are chemicals that serve to counteract foam formation.
 They accomplish this by eliminating trapped gas and air from oil based mud solution systems as well as those that are water based.
 Once the defoamer is added, interfacial tension goes down drastically and leads to smooth escape of mud.
 Some of the most commonly used defoamers in oilfields include aluminium stearate, sulfonated and siliconated hydrocarbons, various glycols and octyl alcohols.

 This is just a tip of the iceberg.
-You will find a wide arrange of drilling chemicals for every function if you visit Tiger Calcium premises.
+You will find a wide arrange of drilling chemicals for every function if you visit their premises.